 upright and inverted images and magnification plus the principles

-of telescope.
+of the telescope.
 He also discovers and describes the properties of

 total internal reflection.